-The table below sets forth the components of total interest and similar expense for the years 2020 and 2019.
+The table below sets forth the components of total interest and similar expense for the years 2022 and 2021.

-Year ended 31 December
+Year en 31 Decen

-2021 2020
+2022 2021

-(€ mill lions)
+(€ millio ns)

-Interest expense on banks, funds entrusted, hybrid capital and
+Interest expense on banks, funds entrusted, hybrid capital and debt securities at

-debt securities at amortized cost 272 361
+amortized cost 1,096 994

-Derivatives (net interest income/expense) (1) 667 667
+Derivatives (net interest income/expense) (1) 1,376 1,676

-Negative interest income (2) 237 196
+Negative interest income (2) 27 237

-Interest expense 1,176 1,224
+Interest expense 2,498 2,906

-- (1) This item consists of net interest income/expense on derivatives as a result of the difference between the fixed pay component on interest rate swaps and the floating rate NWB Bank receives on the swap, recognized as an interest expense when the result is negative and as interest income when the result is positive. - (2) This item consists of negative interest on the financial assets, cash, cash equivalents and deposits at the Central Bank, banks, and loans and receivables.
+(1) This item consists of net interest income/expense on derivatives as a result of the difference between the fixed pay component on interest rate swaps and the floating rate NWB Bank receives on the swap, recognized as an interest expense when the result is negative and as interest income when the result is positive.

+(2) This item consists of negative interest on the financial assets, cash, cash equivalents and deposits at the Central Bank, banks, and loans and receivables.

-Total interest and similar expense decreased by \in 48 million to \in 1,176 million in 2021 from \in 1,224 million in 2020.
-This decrease was primarily due to lower interest rates.
+Total interest and similar expense decreased by $\notin$ 408 million to $\notin$ 2,498 million in 2022 from $\notin$ 2,906 million in 2021.
+This decrease was primarily due to lower negative interest income due to higher interest rates.